-A budget is an essential guide to reach specific goals.
-It is helpful to prioritize scarce resources.
-Every student should work with a budget.
-I recall my mom and I developed one before I went to college in London, England.
-What a revelation when I realized how limited my choices would be with available income!
+School budget is no different from other budgets.
+A budget is an key guide to reach specific goals.
+It is helpful to prioritize scarce funds.
+Every student should work with a specific school budget.
+I recall my mom and I did a school budget before I went to college in London, England.
+It showed my limited choices with available income.
 I am grateful to my mom for this lesson.
-For four years, I lived within my budget because Mom taught me to detest debt.
-My budget was a great freeing tool that guided me to graduate debt-free.
+For four years, I lived in my school budget because Mom taught me to stay away from debt.
+My budget freed me and guided me to graduate debt-free.

-With effective budgeting, students will experience at least these three significant benefits that will lead to predicted financial positions to start their careers.
+With effective budgeting, students will enjoy at least these three major benefits that will lead to improved financial positions to start their careers.

 - Goal focus